sigsep/open-unmix-paper-joss/paper.md

 ## Community

 In the future, we hope the software will be well received by the community. _Open-Unmix_ is part of a ecosystem of software, datasets and online resources: the `sigsep` community

 - we provide MUSDB18 and MUSDB18-HQ, the largest freely available dataset, this comes with a complete toolchain to easily parse and read the dataset such as [musdb] and [mus]
 - [museval], is mostly used evaluation package for source separation
 - we also are the organizers of the largest source separation evaluation campaign
 - in this campaign we noticed: previous state-of-the-art systems could not be matched by newer systems (e.g. UHL2)

+Several other custom options are supported through native dataset and dataloader APIs.
+This encourages the interested researcher to train _Open-unmix_ model with her/his own data.
+We therefore provide datasets that can easiliy parse random file based data.
 Users of _Open-Unmix_ that have their own datasets and could not fit one of our predefined datasets might want to implement or use their own `torch.utils.data.Dataset` to be used for the training.
 Such a modification is very simple since our dataset.

 We think that recurrent models provide the best trade-off between good results, fast training and flexibility of training due to its ability to learn from arbitrary durations of audio and different audio representations.
 If users want to try different models you can easily build upon our model template below.

 We designed _Open-Unmix_ so that the training of multiple targets is handled in separate models.
 We think that this has several benefits such as:

-* single source models can leverage unbalanced data where for each source different size of training data is available/
+- single source models can leverage unbalanced data where for each source different size of training data is available/
-* training can easily distributed by training multiple models on different nodes in parallel.
+- training can easily distributed by training multiple models on different nodes in parallel.
-* at test time the selection of different models can be adjusted for specific applications.
+- at test time the selection of different models can be adjusted for specific applications.

+### Sigsep ecosystem

+- Datasets: MUSDB18 [@rafii17], MUSDB18HQ [@musdb18hq].
+- Parsers: musdb python parser [@musdb].
+- Evaluation: museval [@museval] evaluation framework.
+- Post-Processing: multi-channel wiener filter implementation [@norbert].

 # References